 But why does the face seem to change or disappear?
 The mechanism underlying this illusion is neural adaptation, as in Troxler fading, combined with the ensuing filling-in being driven by face circuits.
 If you want to learn more about the mechanism behind this phenomenon, read on.

 I even created a gif to enhance the apparition of multiple distinct faces by animating two frames indefinitely.
-Even though the face of each frame is identical, the resulting human face seems to morph and move.
+Even though the face in each frame is identical, the resulting human face seems to morph and move.